EMTC at Pushpagiri is scheduled to be conducted on 25th, 26th and 27th October 2017

 Please note that only 25 candidates shall be registered for the session, exclusively on first-come-first-served basis

 About EMTC – An Introduction

 EMTC is the first ever formal trauma course to be instituted in India.
-Started in 1997 at CMC Vellore, the course is now being conducted at Pushpagiri Medical College Hospital – Thiruvalla in Kerala State, thrice a year.
+Started in 1997, the course continues to be at Pushpagiri Medical College Hospital – Thiruvalla in Kerala State.

 Based on contemporary concepts of traumatology, EMTC is an indigenous, methodically structured training programme which over three days of intensive training, is designed to provide adequate knowledge and training in prioritization and early management of trauma.
 It comprises of lectures, scenarios and skill stations concluded by an evaluation process, conducted by Senior Faculty Members of the Pushpagiri Medical College.

 UNIQUE FEATURES OF EMTC ELIGIBILITY

 - Although in principle, similar to the EMST and ATLS, the course content has been specifically developed for low-income countries where resources are meagre and the demands are more.

 - EMTC is not a provider course.
 It expects trainees who have successfully completed the program to be proficient in trauma care and to be able to alter the practice of their respective Emergency Departments, in which they work.

 - Life-saving interventions are taught in the Anatomy Department on cadavers so that appreciation of the anatomy is ensured.

 4. The qualifying grade is 85% individually in theory and practicals which requires focus, thus ensuring proficiency.